bparanj/crystal/electronics/book/tasks.md

 - No discussion of topics not in Tinkercad basic section
 - Basics of physics in the context of electronics
 - Basics of TRIZ in the context of electronics

+Author

+- Design experiments
+- Sequence of experiments
+- Insights from basic principles
+- Using innovation in the context of electronics